rozek/postman-collection-for-voltcloud/README.md

 #### Customer Storage Management ####

+Nota bene: yes, as a developer you have insight into every customer's storage entries.
+With regard to data privacy, you may therefore consider encrypting any storage keys and entries within your application!

 * **list customer storage entries**<br>
 * **create or update customer storage entry**<br>
 * **get customer storage entry**<br>
 * **delete customer storage entry**<br>

 ### Requests for Customers ###

+The following requests will normally be submitted by an application on behalf of its user

+### Account Setup ###

+In order to sign up for an (application-specific) VoltCloud account, a customer should register, may ask for resending the confirmation email and should confirm his/her registration.
+In addition, he/she may ask for a password reset and perform that reset after having received the related email.

+The requests needed for these operations are the same as those mentioned for the developer, since no authentication is needed for them.

+* **register customer** (see "Customer Management" for Developers)
+* **resend customer confirmation email** (see "Customer Management" for Developers)
+* **confirm customer** (see "Customer Management" for Developers)
+* **start customer password reset** (see "Customer Management" for Developers)
+* **reset customer password** (see "Customer Management" for Developers)

 #### Login ####